mythilyram/Healthcare-HCAHPS-Survey-Analysis/README.md

 ### Analysis

 The primary concept of the report is to showcase the trends and impacts of the HCAHPS survey over the years.

-I chose to focus solely NPS score.
+I chose to focus solely on the NPS score.
 My goal was to determine if patient satisfaction and loyalty increased or decreased over the past 9 years.

-**Overview: **
+**Overview:**
 - Total hospital count - 5251
 - Total number of completed surveys - 43.2 K
 - Average Response rate - 26.6%